2023-2024 Self-Study for the Middle States Commission on Higher Education

 Co-Chairs, Standard III: Design and Delivery of the Student Learning Experience

-Ghazanfar Mahmood, Associate Dean of Nursing and Health Professions
+Ghazanfar Mahmood, Associate Dean, Nursing and Health Professions

 Brian Terrill, Director of E-Learning

-Co-Chairs, Standard IV: Support of the Student Mission
+Co-Chairs, Standard IV: Support of the Student Experience

-Anthony McEachern, Associate Dean for Arts and Social Sciences
+Anthony McEachern, Associate Dean, Arts and Social Sciences

-Katana Hall, President of Faculty Senate, Chair of Program Review and Evaluation Committee, and Professor of English and Theater
+Katana Hall, President, Faculty Senate; Chair, Program Review and Evaluation Committee; Professor, English and Theater

 Co-Chairs, Standard VI: Planning, Resources and Institutional Improvement